 #5 Installing Cache

 This is where you need to think about caching.
 Caching gives your website a chance to be quick in serving cached copies of the webpage to users instead of creating them on the go.
-This ends up reducing overall server load of your website, thereby improving your page load time.
+This ends up reducing the overall server load of your website, thereby improving your page load time.

 There are several plugins that can allow you to do this but we recommend WP Super Cache & WP-Rocket (Premium One).
 This plugin will improve your website speed and make it more satisfactory for your visitors.